juristr/fabiangosebrink.github.io/_posts/2017-11-19-crud-operations-angular-Angular-with-aspnetcore-hateoas.md

 ### <a name="thecomponents">The components</a>

-If we now want to use this in our component it only has to call the `fireRequest` method with the correct http verb like this:
+To use this in a component, only the `fireRequest` method with the correct HTTP verb needs to be called:

 {% highlight js %}
 export class DetailsComponent implements OnInit {